teamfeedr/interview-challenge/README-FULLSTACK.md

 You do not need to build the API or database or even write any code.
 A well-communicated, qualitative answer is all that is needed.
 Code samples are welcome if you feel they will be helpful.

-If you have any questions or would like to clarify any details, please email ash@teamfeedr.com.
+If you have any questions or would like to clarify any details, please email lyz@feedr.co.

 Good luck!